-Construction Manager as provided for in Government Code Section 4525, et.
+Construction Manager represents to District that it has the necessary license for a Construction Manager as provided for in Government Code Section 4525, et.
 Seq. that it has expertise and experience in construction supervision; bid evaluation; project scheduling; cost benefit analysis; claims review and negotiation; and general management and administration of construction projects.
 Construction Manager covenants to provide its best skill and judgment in furthering the interests of District in the management of the construction of the Project.
 Construction Manager agrees to furnish efficient business administration and management services and to perform in an expeditious and economical manner consistent with the interests of District.
 The Construction Manager hereby designates the following individuals:

-Kelvin Okino, Vice President Rick Fochtman, Director of Preconstruction Jim Scates, General Superintendent Armando Ortega, Project Manager Butch Redfield, Sr. Project Superintendent
+Kelvin Okino, Vice President, Management Services Rick Fochtman, Director of Preconstruction Jim Scates, General Superintendent Armando Ortega, Project Manager Butch Redfield, Sr. Project Superintendent